hyberion/cd_notepad_project/README.md

 ## 🎉 Hidden Feature: The Secret Joke

-Type `42` at the main menu to reveal a programmer's favorite joke. 🤫
+Type `42` at the main menu to reveal a programmer's joke. 🤫

 ---